ViMoBr/Ada-83-TLALOC/README.md

  - the path to a so-called projet directory containing an **ADA__LIB** sub-directory (start with "./" that is the bin directory where you are, it contains the development **ADA__LIB**)
  - the path from the executable to the Ada 83 source text (for example **./dis_bonjour.adb** which is a french hello world)
- - a single option letter in S,s, L,l, M,m, C, W, w, U, A, P (the normal choice is W)
+ - a single option letter in S,s, L,l, M,m, C, c, W, w, U, A, P (the normal choice is W)

-So the first command in the **bin** directory is :
+So the first command when in the **bin** directory is :

 <pre> ./a83.sh  ./  ./dis_bonjour.adb  W  </pre>

-Then enter the **bin/ADA__LIB** sub-directory
+(note : the first parameter ./ is the project directory path.
+The second path is project directory relative) Then enter the **bin/ADA__LIB** sub-directory

 <pre> cd ./ADA__LIB </pre>